animefn/ABST/README.md

     - width(int) height(int)

+# Roadmap for dev and next version
-# v1 investigate
+## v1 investigate
-- fix LS in load fonts, it tries to load .ass and audio too!
+-   `if  (($codec_type -eq "audio")  -and $is_default){` problem here if input is mp4 it may have 1 audio and
+- same with subs, solution: if (is default or unique audio)  [same with sub]

-- P.s for temp files let us keep them in some hidden folder, c temp
+- P.s for temp files let us keep them in some hidden folder, c temp, or OS default temp folder
 - qaac audio
+- test single files with sub in same folder, and files without subtitles
+- the UI iteself
+- video resize!
-- packaging entire program + dependendcies etc as 1single .exe
+- packaging entire program + dependendcies etc as 1single .exe?(with ui)
 >>> goal: distribute 2 files only: cli_only, gui
+## V1.X
+- logo?
+- fixed filesize
+- more audio options?
+- support an entire folder as parameter (CLI)

 # v2 suggestions
 - auto-update
-    - check API if new version of some compenents, get them from url in json response
+    - check API if new version of some compenents, get them from url in json response from our server
-- adding custom commands for avs or ffmpeg
+- adding custom commands for avs or ffmpeg (via UI)
-- fixed filesize
-- logo?
-- more audio options?
-- add parameter Crc32
+    - naturally, users can download the ps1 script and modify it

+- add parameter(switch) -crc32  (probably HS users don't care about CRC32 and it can be done en masse with many existing tools anyway)
-    - true : contactenate [crc32] value at the end
+    - if present : contactenate [crc32] value at the end
-    - false
+    - false: default

 ## Faq

 ### What happens if multiple audio or multiple subs?
-Default one is picked. (first one is picked). you are going to have re-arrange your mkv attachements.
+Default one is picked. (first one is picked). you are going to have re-arrange your mkv tracks.

+if no defaults are set and 1 audio, it will be picked if multiple audios, none of them is default, gfy if "internal first", 1 single sub internal but not default,  it will be picked if "internal first", multiple attached but non of them is default default,  none of them will be picked gfy (MPC does the same)

+in short, "no need" for default if 1 single track/sub. otherwise gfy

 ### Any plans to support other OS?
 Linux?
 Maybe, UI is compatible, and so it avisynth, but the main problem is vsfilter.